tanlikuo/localizeLV/README.md

 # localizeLV
-Localizes cardiac LV by estimating 3D centrepoint
+Localizes cardiac LV in MRI by estimating 3D centrepoint

-This MATLAB function estimates the cardiac left ventricle (LV) centre by roughly segmenting the LV bloodpool.
+This MATLAB function estimates the cardiac left ventricle (LV) centre in cine MRI scans by roughly segmenting the LV bloodpool.
 It is meant as a first-step measure to enable subsequent fully-automated LV segmentation algorithms such as an active contour technique.
 This function only works for MRI short-axis steady state free precession (SSFP) images.

 The following image illustrates sample results from various datasets:
 ![Sample results from four datasets](sample-output.jpg)